 Social Justice

 If you are passionate about social justice, you can volunteer for one of our community initiatives, contribute to our publications, participate in our competitions or simply attend any of our events.
 You'll meet like-minded people, learn about social issues and gain valuable critical thinking and problem-solving skills.
-If you want to get involved in the organisational side of the portfolio, you can join the Social Justice Committee.
+If you want to get involved in the organisational side of the portfolio, you can also join the Social Justice Committee.

 Social Justice Programs